 FORTHCOMING: FALL 2019

 “Facts Become the Enemy: Art and Archives.
 A Conversation with Joy Garnett on The Bee Kingdom” on 3 Quarks Daily.
+An interview by Berlin-based artist and writer Andrea Scrima about the long-term project The Bee Kingdom.
 Read the full interview here.

 Joy Garnett: “Cross-Pollination”.
 “This week on Baraza, we’re buzzing with excitement over Joy Garnett’s essay on the archive of her maternal grandfather, the well-known Egyptian poet and beekeeper Ahmed Zaki Abushady.
 Edited by Rosa Klein-Baer, Garnett’s piece explores some of the cross-pollination between Abushady’s diverse intellectual, artistic, and scientific pursuits.”
 Read full article here.